 The MemoryHandler is a circular buffer in memory.
 It is intended for use as a quick way to store messages, so the messages have to be sent to another handler to write them to an external source.
-Since the buffer is circular, older log records eventually are overwritten by newer records.
+Because the buffer is circular, older log records eventually are overwritten by newer records.
 Formatting can be delayed to another Handler, which makes logging to a MemoryHandler quick.
-There are conditions that will cause the MemoryHandler to send data (push data) to another Handler.
-These conditions are as follows:
+Conditions that will cause the MemoryHandler to send data (push data) to another Handler are as follows:

-- □ A log record passed in has a level greater than a specified pushLevel. - □ Another class calls the push method on the MemoryHandler. - A subclass implements specialized behavior to push data depending on custom criteria.
+- A log record passed in has a level greater than a specified pushLevel. - □ Another class calls the push method on the MemoryHandler. - A subclass implements specialized behavior to push data depending on custom criteria.